STEINKRAFT Zeolith bei Milben bei Hunden, Katzen, Pferden

 • Part the fur, expose the irritated area

-• Apply a thin layer of skin powder 1–2 times daily (do not massage in)
+• Apply skin powder thinly 1-2 times daily (do not massage in)

-• Best after a walk or in the evening when the dog is relaxed
+• The best time is after a walk or in the evening when the dog is relaxed.

-• In case of heavy licking, use a shirt or (improvised) bandage for a short time if necessary
+• In case of severe licking, temporarily use a shirt or (improvised) bandage.

-➡ Zeolite skin powder can help soothe and dry the affected skin area and limit the proliferation of mites.
+➡ Zeolite skin powder can help to soothe and dry out the affected area of skin and to limit the proliferation of mites.

-Cats often suffer from ear mites or Notoedres mange , which manifests itself in severe scratching, crust formation and hairless patches – especially in the head and neck area.
+Cats often suffer from ear mites or Notoedres mange , which manifests as severe scratching, crusting and hairless patches – especially in the head and neck area.

-Zeolite skin powder for cats 100g sprinkler for mites
+Zeolite skin powder for cats, 100g shaker container, for mites

 Application tip: